andywuest/harbour-pollenflug/README.md

 This repository contains the sources of the pollenflug application for Sailfish OS.

 The pollenflug application provides information about various allergenes in your region and shows the current situation.
-So far only a german backend is available with some others to follow (e.g. France).
+So far there is a backend for Germany and France.
+Other countries may follow, if i can find a source for the data.

 ## Features